 Three scholarships are awarded annually to students who are completing their high school education and entering their first year of post-secondary study at an accredited institution.

 Mature Indigenous students

-Six scholarships are awarded annually to individuals, deemed as mature by their postsecondary institution, entering their first year of a post-secondary study at an accredited institution.
+Six scholarships are awarded annually to individuals, deemed as mature by their post-secondary institution, entering their first year of study at an accredited institution.

 Luke Klug, 2022 recipient of an Alberta Blue Cross Indigenous scholarship